 The Health of the Nation Outcome Scales (HoNOS) and Health of the Nation Outcome Scales 65+ (HoNOS 65+) are 12 item clinician-rated measures designed by the Royal College of Psychiatrists specifically for use in the assessment of consumer outcomes in mental health services.
-The Health of the Nation Outcome Scales Child and Adolescent (HoNOSCA) is a 15 item clinician-rated measure modelled on the HoNOS and designed specifically for use in the assessment of child and adolescent consumers..
+The Health of the Nation Outcome Scales Child and Adolescent (HoNOSCA) is a 15 item clinician-rated measure modelled on the HoNOS and designed specifically for use in the assessment of child and adolescent consumers.
 HoNOS/CA/65+ should be reported at the beginning of each MHPoC regardless of the length of stay.

-The existing supplementary value 8-Unknown was replaced in ABF MHC NBEDS 2022-23 with the value 7-Not stated / Missing and value 9-Unable to rate' and should be used for values that are missing or unknown in the HoNOSCA tool.
+The supplementary value 9-Unable to rate should be used for values that are missing or unknown in the HoNOSCA tool.